-The principal risks and uncertainties at set out in the Strategic Report of the 2017 Annual Report are set out below in full and unedited text.
+The principal risks and uncertainties at set out in the Strategic Report of the 2018 Annual Report are set out below in full and unedited text.

 You should carefully consider the specific risks and uncertainties set forth below and the other information contained within this Strategic Report, as these are important factors that could cause the Company's actual results, performance or achievements to differ materially from our expected or historical results.
-Some of the statements within this Strategic Report and in the Company's financial statements are "forward-looking" statements.
-For a discussion of those statements and of other factors to consider see the "Cautionary Statement about Forward-Looking Statements" section below.